TheComputerMayor/IPkot/README.md

 .
 Wait and watch what happens to you!!

 .
 HAVE FUN GUYS WITH MY IPKot project <3 love you all lads.

+and for any contact this is my discord :co4i